lida0804l/Image_stitching.github.io/README.md

 # Gradient descriptor
 Once the feature has been detected we'll need to describe it, to have the property of orientation invariant SIFT descriptor is using.

-# Main orientation
+**Main orientation** <br>
-To achieve orientation invariant the first step is to
+To achieve orientation invariant the first step is to calculate the histogram of gradient, and find the main orientation of gradient for each point:

 <p align="center">
    <br>